Kylin-Network/kylin-front-end/README.md

 ## Configuration

-The template's configuration is stored in the `src/config` directory, with `common.json` being loaded first, then the environment-specific json file, and finally environment variables, with precedence.
+The configuration is stored in the `src/config` directory, with `common.json` being loaded first, then the environment-specific json file, and finally environment variables, with precedence.